Defining a custom Encoder#

 circuit = self.circuit.copy()

-# encode the real data
+# encode the first component n1 times

-circuit.add(gates.RY(qubit, theta=value, trainable=False))
+circuit.add(gates.RY(qubit, theta=x[0], trainable=False))

-# encode the binary data
+# encode the second component n2 times

 return circuit